Advanced Trends report shows one in four charities do not have access to real-time data

 “But the reality is that charities need to have the confidence to embrace Cloud technology fully, to ensure they can transform into digital-first organisations.
 This will ensure they are fit for the future, ready for real and present challenges around GDPR and better prepared to address threats such as cyber security.”

 Advanced is using the Cloud to help charities move forward in the digital era.
 It has accelerated its plans to deliver a new Cloud-first strategy.
-It has introduced Cloud Engage, an intuitive donor relationship management system, to help charities process fundraising income, build marketing campaigns and manage merchandising and Gift Aid for example – this includes all the core elements of fundraising management.
+It has introduced Cloud Engage, an intuitive fundraising software, to help charities process fundraising income, build marketing campaigns and manage merchandising and Gift Aid for example – this includes all the core elements of fundraising management.
 Its web-based portals provide information for both staff and donors which is accessible at all times, from one source.

 This adds to Advanced’s portfolio of Software-as-a-Service solutions, such as Advanced Business Cloud Essentials, which incorporates financial management to ensure charities have a unified view of their financial affairs.

 Allen Reid, Director of Client Projects at Hart Square – an independent not-for-profit consultancy – concludes: “It’s fair to say that charities know the time is ripe for transformation as the digital era impacts every aspect of life – for members, supporters and stake-holders, as well as staff.
 But not-for-profits want to be confident they are making the right technology choices.
 Getting on board with Cloud technology is without doubt the right choice for many charities wanting to harness the value of their data to drive engagement whilst ensuring the change process is successful – we’re definitely big advocates for moving to the Cloud.”

 Advanced will be unveiling Cloud Engage at TechSmart NFP 2017 on the 28th November.

 *The Advanced Trends Survey was carried out online in September 2017.